Hardware vs Software Digital Audio Workstations

 for Off-The-Grid Recording Solutions:

-This article is a comparison of the virtues and vices of a Hardware versus Software approach to home studio recording.
+Originally written in February of 2013 the following information has been periodically updated as technologies have evolved.
+The article compares the virtues and vices of a Hardware versus Software approach to home studio recording.
 Particularly with an emphasis on recording off-the-grid (that is - no mains power).

-This article is NOT a comparison of individual hardware or software products.
+This article is NOT a comparison of individual hardware and/or software products.